 College of Marin has been certified to implement the Puente Project, a highly acclaimed English and mentoring program that supports underserved students transferring to four-year universities.
 The one-year program is a learning community offering instruction in English 120 in the fall along with a counseling course, and English 150 in the spring; students are also paired with a mentor, often from the business/professional community in a field of interest to the student.
 The mission of the Puente Project is to increase the number of educationally underrepresented students who enroll in four-year colleges and universities, earn degrees, and return to their respective communities as leaders and mentors to future generations.
-For more information, call (415) 485-9375 or e-mail Arnulfo Cedillo at Arnulfo.Cedillo@marin. edu.
+For more information, call 415-485-9432.